Mercedes haciendo café (Merecedes Making Coffee)Cuba Series - Painting #12

 Acrylic on canvas - 36" x 48"

-The last piece in my series was of my cousin Orlando.
+The last piece in the series was of my cousin Orlando.
 In this painting I portray his sister, Mercedez.
 She was the first member of my family in Cuba that I met.
-I immediately felt a connection to her, firstly because she looked just like all the women on my grandmothers side of the family.
-But it was her warmth and openness that drew me in.
-She had heard that I was coming but we had never spoken prior to my arrival.
-She seemed to be a bit beside herself that someone from America (New York no less) had come to visit her and her family in her home.
+I immediately felt a connection to her, firstly, because she looked just like all the women on my grandmother's side of the family.
+But it was her warmth and openness that ultimately drew me in.
+She had heard that I was coming but we had not spoken prior to my arrival.
+She seemed to be a bit beside herself that someone from America...
+New York no less, had come to visit her and her family in her home.

-Theres no easy way to say it; Mercedez lives in poverty.
-She lives with her son in what we here might call a shack.
+There's no easy way to say it; Mercedez lives in poverty.
+She lives with her son in what is essentially a shack.
 Somehow within its confines there were a few modern amenities; a refrigerator, tv, dvd player and a phone.
 The structure housing these items was barely holding together.
-A concrete wall on one side and on the other wooden slats, nailed and lashed together in whatever way they could manage, occasionally patched together with cardboard.
+A concrete wall on one side and on the other - wooden slats, nailed and lashed together in whatever way they could manage, occasionally patched together with cardboard.
 The roof was a combination of metal sheets and wood.
-A sitting room in the front and the kitchen in the back had been destroyed by a recent hurricane which forced them to squeeze their belongings into an even smaller area.
-What living space remains has been partitioned into 2 areas, a bedroom where she sleeps with her son (in the same bed), and a kitchen area with a sink but no running water.
+A sitting room in the front and the kitchen in the back had been destroyed by a recent hurricane, which forced them to squeeze their belongings into an even smaller area.
+What living space remains has been partitioned into 2 areas - a bedroom where Mercedes and her son both sleep (in the same bed), and a kitchen area with a sink but no running water.

-I've actually seen worse conditons in parts of Costa Rica and Panama that I had visited, and though heartbreaking I wasn't related to them.
-This was different and I honestly didn't know what to feel.
-She put up a brave face but I could tell that the living situation was weighing on her emotionally.
-At the very least she had her son to help her and all the neighbors seem to look out for each other.
+She put up a brave face, but I could tell that the living situation was weighing on her emotionally.
+At the very least she has her son to help her and all the neighbors seem to look out for each other.
 The support system is there.